 Local SEO isn’t a new game.
 But the rules have certainly changed in recent years.

-Google My Business, local pages, and local reviews all need to work together to help allow your prospects to more easily find your digital properties when they are in the midst of their buying journey.
+Google Business Profile, local pages, and local reviews all need to work together to help your prospects more easily find your digital properties when they are in the midst of their buying journey.

-Take these into consideration and decide whether or not a third party citation tool would be in your best interest.
+Consider these and decide whether a third-party citation tool would be in your best interest.
 If you need any support, make sure to reach out to our team.